manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 For both categories, I'll focus on cases where AI handled the entire implementation, or very nearly so.

-While I do sometimes use AI as a "better autocomplete" or as a chat-only companion for general discussions, this article focuses on what I call the "real deal" — where AI tooling operates in an agentic mode and handles all the heavy lifting.
+While I do sometimes use AI as a "better autocomplete" or as a chat-only companion for general discussions, this article focuses on the "real deal" — where AI tooling operates in an agentic mode and handles all the heavy lifting.

-## Development Environment

-My current tool of choice for these projects is [Cursor](https://www.cursor.com/), powered by Anthropic's Claude Sonnet 3.7 model.
-For optimal developer experience, I prefer not to manually copy-paste generated code into my codebase and need the AI assistant to execute commands directly on my local command line.
-Cursor provides this capability, and I expect similar products would yield comparable results.
+For this, my current tool of choice is [Cursor](https://www.cursor.com/), powered by Anthropic's Claude Sonnet 3.7 model.
+Cursor provides the crucial capability to directly edit all files in a project that require changes, and to execute commands related to the software development process.

 ## Example 1: Platform Problem Monitoring

-This setup, combined with the expertise areas I'll discuss, enabled me to create and fully implement a green-field application: *Platform Problem Monitoring*.
+Cursor and Claude, combined with the expertise areas I'll discuss below, enabled me to create and fully implement a green-field application: *Platform Problem Monitoring*.
 You can find the source code at https://github.com/dx-tooling/platform-problem-monitoring-core.

 The application connects hourly to our ELK stack's Elasticsearch server, reads the latest error messages, and sends us a well-formatted email summarizing the current state of problems on our web platform: